tezzcan/CodeIgniter-Model-Generator/README.md

-# CodeIgniter Model Creator
+# CodeIgniter Model Generator
-A very basic Codeigniter Model Creator.
+A very basic and hackable CodeIgniter4 model generator.
+Feel free to add cool features.

 Input file has to be a .txt file exported by phpMyAdmin.